gvwilson/thirdbit/src/fiction/iffy/index.md

 *«we will look after him»*

 *Thanks,* Iffy said,
-only vaguely surprised that she could now understand all of what the raccoon was thinking.
+only vaguely surprised that she could now clearly understand what the raccoon was thinking.

 The second raccoon scampered toward the door, then paused to look back at her.